-I am an Assistant Professor of Women’s and Gender Studies at Wellesley College where I teach courses on gender, sexuality, race, technology, neoliberalism, and globalization.
+I am an Associate Professor of Women’s and Gender Studies at Wellesley College where I teach courses on gender, sexuality, race, technology, neoliberalism, and globalization.

-Luella LaMer Associate Professor of Women's Studies; Associate Professor of Sociology
+Luella LaMer Professor of Women's Studies; Professor of Sociology

 A.B., M.A., Ph.D., University of California (Berkeley)

 Anne Pierce Rogers Professor of American Literature; Professor of English

 B.A., Lafayette College; J.D., Emory University; Ph.D., University of Chicago

 Professor of American politics and constitutional law.
 Research focuses on the U.S. justice system.

 Gordon P. Lang and Althea P. Lang ‘26 Professor of Biological Sciences

 Professor of Environmental Studies